enoklearn/engineering/modules/automated-testing.md

 <details open>
    <summary><b>Automated Testing Strategies</b></summary><br/>

-   With this topic, you’ll learn about test driven development, the testing pyramid, and how to apply unit, integration, and end-to-end testing when creating software.
+   With this topic, you’ll learn about test-driven development, the testing pyramid, and how to apply unit, integration, and end-to-end testing when creating software.

    #### Learning Outcomes
    * Describe the four common testing strategies and their purpose